jaayzee/cse15l-lab-reports/lab1.md

 # **`cat`**
 ---
-* `cat` with no input results in a scenario where it begins reading from standard input
+* `cat` from the `/home` directory with no input results in a scenario where it begins reading from standard input, and outputs the result of concatenating, which is just the same text back
 ```
 [user@sahara ~]$ cat
+ben
+ben
 ^C
 ```
-* `cat` with a path to a directory results in an error as it can not concatenate a directory
+* `cat` from the `/home` directory with a path to a directory results in an error as it can not concatenate a directory, in this case it attempts to concatenate `/lecture1`, which it can't do as there is no concatenatable data provided
 ```
 [user@sahara ~]$ cat lecturel
 cat: lecturel: Is a directory
 ```
-* `cat` with a path to a file results in reading the file contents and displaying them
+* `cat` from the `/home` directory with a path to a file results in reading the file contents and displaying them
 ```
 [user@sahara ~]$ cat lecturel/messages/en-us.txt
 Hello World!